Congo Free State

-The Congo Free State, also known as the Independent State of the Congo (État indépendant du Congo), was a large state and absolute monarchy in Central Africa from 1885 to 1908.
+The Congo Free State (CFS), also known as the Independent State of the Congo (État indépendant du Congo), was a state and absolute monarchy in Central Africa from 1885 to 1908.
 It was privately owned by King Leopold II, the constitutional monarch of the Kingdom of Belgium.
 In legal terms, the two separate countries were in a personal union.
 The Congo Free State was not a part of, nor did it belong to, Belgium.
 Leopold was able to seize the region by convincing other European states at the Berlin Conference on Africa that he was involved in humanitarian and philanthropic work and would not tax trade.
 Via the International Association of the Congo, he was able to lay claim to most of the Congo Basin.
 On 29 May 1885, after the closure of the Berlin Conference, the king announced that he planned to name his possessions "the Congo Free State", an appellation which was not yet used at the Berlin Conference and which officially replaced "International Association of the Congo" on 1 August 1885.
 The Free State was privately controlled by Leopold from Brussels; he never visited it.

 The state included the entire area of the present Democratic Republic of the Congo and existed from 1885 to 1908, when the Belgian Parliament reluctantly annexed the state as a colony belonging to Belgium after international pressure.

 Leopold's reign in the Congo eventually earned infamy on account of the atrocities perpetrated on the Indigenous people.
-Ostensibly, the Congo Free State aimed to bring civilization to the Indigenous people and to develop the region economically.
-In reality, Leopold II's administration extracted ivory, rubber, and minerals from the upper Congo basin for sale on the world market through a series of international concessionary companies that brought little benefit to the area.
+Ostensibly, the Congo Free State aimed to bring civilization to the locals and to develop the region economically.
+In reality, Leopold II's administration extracted ivory, rubber, and minerals from the upper Congo Basin for sale on the world market through a series of international concessionary companies that brought little benefit to the area.
 Under Leopold's administration, the Free State became one of the greatest international scandals of the early 20th century.
 The Casement Report of the British Consul Roger Casement led to the arrest and punishment of officials who had been responsible for killings during a rubber-collecting expedition in 1903.